rbischoff/pyweather/README.md

 I would like to thank jimk3038 over at http://www.instructables.com/id/Raspberry-Pi-Internet-Weather-Station for his work on the Pi Internet Station.
 It was the key inspiration and starter code I used to make this project possible.

 # Images
-All artwork except the weather station icon and wifi-status bars are original artwork.
+All artwork, except the weather station icon and wifi-status bars, are original artwork.
 You are free to use them in any way you see fit.
 I will eventually upload the illustrator source file I used to draw them.
 The other images are taken from freely available royalty-free sources.